GreyMario/OoT-Randomizer/README.md

 - You will need the _Nocturne of Shadow_ to reach Shadow Temple, and all of the following to be granted in-logic access:
   Din's Fire, Lens of Truth, and _either_ Hookshot or Hover Boots.
 - You will also need the Goron Bracelet in order to reach every item check in the dungeon, as Link cannot push large blocks without it.
-  - The dungeon may be completed without the use of the Goron Bracelet if no chests in the Spike Trap room contain keys.
+  - The dungeon may be completed without the use of the Goron Bracelet if the upper chests in Spike Trap room do not contain keys.
   - The block normally used to reach the ferry boat may be bypassed by using the Hookshot on the ladder.
 - If you do not have Hover Boots, there are only two item locations in Shadow Temple accessible to you.
 - In the Invisible Spikes room, you do not need the Longshot to reach the locked door.
 Backflip onto the room's chest for height.